Mission-Mars-Fourth-Horizon-Org/Mission-Briefings/CognitiveServices/readme.md

 ### To verify the crew status:

-1. Use a copy of the photo recently retrieved from the Mars base monitoring camera here: [Crew Photo](images/CrewPhoto.jpg)
+1. Use a copy of the photo recently retrieved from the Mars base monitoring camera here: <a target="_blank" href="https://aka.ms/fourthhorizoncrewphoto">Crew Photo</a> (<a target="_blank" href="https://aka.ms/fourthhorizoncrewphoto">https://aka.ms/fourthhorizoncrewphoto</a>)

 1. Upload the photo to congitive services using the application you created in the core skills training exercise above.